 A studio executive allegedly complained that the actor playing Senator Joseph McCarthy in the historical biopic Good Night, and Good Luck. was overacting badly.
 Actually all of Senator McCarthy's scenes consisted of Stock Footage of the man himself, who actually did overact badly.

 The makeup artists in the movie Hannibal went through several iterations of Mason Verger's mangled face before getting to the one you see on screen.
 The first few they did looked how somebody who had cut his own face off would actually appear, but they realized that it looked ridiculous.
 So they made his face less realistic and more disturbing.

-Cloverfield gets this a lot on pretty much everything the characters are shown doing, another major sticking point being that they can use their cell phones in subways.
-(Guess what?
-People do that, especially in New York City, where some subway stations actually go the extra mile to enable cellphone usage.)
+Another major sticking point was that the main characters can use their cell phones in subways.
+Guess what?
+People do that, especially in New York City, where some subway stations actually go the extra mile to enable cellphone usage.
 At this point it wouldn't be surprising to find out that if there really are giant monsters, they work just like Clover do just because people call him impossible.

 During the scene in Live Free or Die Hard (also known as Die Hard 4.0) in which Bruce Willis ducks under a car flipping through the air and is only saved when it lands on two other cars that just happen to be driving right by him, a lot of people complained about how obviously fake the CGI cars looked.
 In reality, all of the cars were real.

 Many people made fun of the plot, believing it to be unrealistic.
 Actually, similar events had been performed in the past (gas line explosion, hacking with laptop, etc.), just never all at once.